rcdexta/dextablogs/source/about/index.markdown

 This blog is powered by the awesome [Octopress](http://octopress.org) engine and inspired by the [Villainy](https://github.com/drunkdev/villainy-octopress-theme) theme.

-The image you see to the side is a clever mashup of both dexters I love - the spectacled boy genius ala lovable serial killer.
+The tiny image you see at the top is a clever mashup of both dexters I love - the spectacled boy genius ala lovable serial killer.
 (Courtesy: [Loldwell](http://www.geekologie.com/2010/02/that-is-so-clever-dexterdexter.php)) and the blog name is inspired from them (after endless brainstorming in vain :P)

 Have fun!